LourensVeen/amuse-course/README.md

 Go to the [Miniforge download page](https://conda-forge.org/download/) and select the Linux x64_64 (amd64) version.

 Next, open a terminal.
-At the prompt, type (the $ is already there, you need to type the rest and then press Enter):
+At the prompt, type this (press Enter after each line)

 ```
-$ cd Downloads
+cd Downloads
-$ bash Miniforge3-Linux-x86_64.sh
+bash Miniforge3-Linux-x86_64.sh
 ```

 To accept the license (it's all open source) you may have to press q first to exit the